kamranahmad123/Country-Details/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

- We would like to thank all our fellow micronauts.
+ I would like to thank Nelson Sakwa the designer and Author of this Readme template and all other micronauts esplecially Mr.Sayed Atril who helped me with this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>